 A sketch of recorder player, teacher and composer Walter van Hauwe seated on a folding chair, playing his recorder.
+Walter studied with Franz Brüggen, performing with him and fellow student Kees Boeke and as a soloist in his own right.
+He taught recorder from 1972-2024 at the Conservatory of Amsterdam.
+Hauwe is the author of a three-volume professional method, The Modern Recorder Player (1984-1992).
 His CV and much more can be found on his website via the above link.